-You've come across a file in SharePoint Online, OneDrive for Business, or Microsoft Teams, but you are unable to open or download it.
-You can see the file is there, but it's blocked, as shown in the following example:
+You've come across a file in SharePoint Online, OneDrive for Business, or Microsoft Teams, but you're unable to open or share it.
+You can see the file is there, but it's blocked and the file has a warning icon next to it:

 Why is a file in SharePoint, OneDrive, or Microsoft Teams blocked?